Generalized Parallel Scaling with Interdependent Generations: Experiments

 \subsubsection{Set Evaluations}

-Zooming out, we show \methodname{} also improves the consistency and coverage across multiple generation attempts.
-To evaluate the set of responses to a single input, we use the G-Pass@$k_\tau$ metric \citep{liu2025llmscapablestablereasoning}, which paints a more holistic picture of model potential (coverage) and consistency.
+Zooming out, we show \methodname{} also improves the consistency and coverage (i.e., the percentage of questions that have at least 1 correct response in the response set) across multiple generation attempts.
+To evaluate the set of responses to a single input, we use the G-Pass@$k_\tau$ \citep{liu2025llmscapablestablereasoning} metric, which paints a more holistic picture of model potential (coverage) and consistency.
 Whereas Pass@$k$ is the probability of a correct output in $k$ responses, G-Pass@$k_\tau$ is the probability of $0 < \tau \leq 1$ fraction of $k$ responses being correct.
 More formally, for $n$ responses and $c$ correct responses,

 As $\tau \rightarrow 0$, G-Pass@$k_\tau$ is simply the coverage.
 On the other extreme, G-Pass@$k_1$ is the probability that all $k$ responses are correct.

 From Figure~\ref{fig:gpass}, \methodname{} achieves higher G-Pass@$8_\tau$ values for nearly all values of $\tau$ and models.
 This demonstrates that \methodname{} can achieve greater coverage without spreading out its responses to many incorrect answers. \textit{In other words, not only do \methodname{} blocks increase the probability of a correct response in the response set more than the other methods, they also increase the frequency at which they occur.} Again, we note that Qwen-7B and DS-Llama-8B were trained with generation width 4 yet they generalize well to evaluation width 8.